thieme/rxnconcompiler/README.rst

 =======================================================================
-rxnconcompiler - an iterative network building tool for Systems Biology.
+rxnconcompiler
 =======================================================================

+rxnconcompiler is an iterative network building tool for Systems Biology.

 Magdalena Rother, Sebastian Thieme, Ulrike Muenzner and Marcus Krantz